JoseLuisPovedanoPoyato/dissertation/src/readme.md

 In `src/Jobs/` run `bash run_benchmarks.sh/` OR `bash run_benchmarks_consul.sh/`

-The benchmark script should execute and download the results to a folder `/src/Jobs/results`.
+The benchmark script should execute and download the results from the benchmark controller to the folder `/src/Jobs/results`.
-To analyse those results please copy them and refer to the `readme.md` in `\data\`.
+To analyse those results please copy them and refer to the `readme.md` in `../results/`.

 To check on the health of the benchmark as it runs you can check
 A) That the pods are running `kubectl get pods`